 - The Office of Off-Campus and Commuter Services (OCCS) will provide you with support, information, and resource referrals throughout your off-campus housing experience.

 South Campus Living

 This area includes three residence halls (Skyhalls), as well as furnished apartments and townhouses.
-Transfer students live in the Skyhalls with other transfers or returning upper-class students.
+Transfer students live in the Skyhalls or apartments with other transfers or returning upper-class students.

 South Campus is located a mile from Main Campus.
 A shuttle bus runs to and from Main Campus and throughout South Campus approximately every 15 minutes.

-- The apartments have full kitchens and therefore aparment residents are not required to be on a meal plan.
+- The apartments have full kitchens.
 Students need to supply their own cooking utensils and microwave ovens.

 - The housing fee includes utilities, and all South Campus apartments remain open during semester break.

-- South Campus residents enjoy many facilities: tennis courts, playing fields, the Tennity Ice Skating Pavilion, and the Goldstein Student Center, which has a dining facility, computer stations, a laundry room, a branch of the University Bookstore, a fitness center, the South Campus Housing and Residence Life Office, and a Public Safety Office.
+- South Campus residents enjoy many facilities: tennis courts, playing fields, the Tennity Ice Skating Pavilion, and the Goldstein Student Center, which has a dining facility, computer stations, a laundry room, a fitness center, the South Campus Housing and Residence Life Office, and a Public Safety Office.